Benefits Of Cat and Dog Spay and Neuter in Norridge, IL

-Being a responsible pet parent means taking proactive measures to manage your pet’s health.
+Being a responsible pet parent means taking proactive measures like cat and dog spay and neuter in Norridge, IL to manage your pet’s health.
 Our veterinarians, technicians and client care staff in Norridge are more than happy to help you along the way!
-You’re probably very familiar with the words “spay and neuter your pets,” and for good reason.
+You’re probably very familiar with the words “spay and neuter your dog and cat,” and for good reason.
 While veterinary medicine is the best it has ever been for our four-legged friends, animal overpopulation is still a major concern.
 Cats and dogs left to their own devices will do what is most natural to them—reproduce.
 However, this results in countless strays, overcrowded shelters, and millions of animals being euthanized every year.

-By spaying and neutering our animals, we’re helping to reduce overpopulation, which in turn reduces crowding in shelters and helps more cats and dogs find the homes they deserve.
+By spaying and neutering our dog and cats, we’re helping to reduce overpopulation, which in turn reduces crowding in shelters and helps more cats and dogs find the homes they deserve.

 What Exactly Are These Benefits?